sarahcec/ipsie/ipsie-levels.md

 ### IPSIE Identity Lifecycle Level IL1 - User and Profile Synchronization

-IPSIE Lifecycle Level P1 requires the Identity Service to synchonize with the Application the users that have access to the and their profile data.
+IPSIE Lifecycle Level P1 requires the Identity Service to synchonize with the Application the users that have access and their profile data.
 The Application SHALL NOT independently create, update, or delete users or the provided profile data.
+While an Application may also support support Just In Time (JIT) for account creation using claims in an SSO token, JIT support is NOT a requirement of IPSIE.

 ### IPSIE Identity Lifecycle Level IL2 - User Group Membership